netsec-ethz/scion-tutorials/content/config/check.md

 ### Check the border router interface status

-*   Inspect the border router's log (using `sudo journactl -u scion-border-router@br-1.service`) to check that the bidirectional-forwarding detection (bfd) handshake completed and the interfaces are "active":
+*   Inspect the border router's log (using `sudo journalctl -u scion-border-router@br-1.service`) to check that the bidirectional-forwarding detection (bfd) handshake completed and the interfaces are "active":

     Check that the log mentions `Transitioned from state ... to state Up`, not followed by a later `... to state Down`.